Meetings

 Member of Council since 2015

-Authorized sidewalk repairs and approved a new prioritization system to identify and repair dangerous sidewalks.
+- Prioritized sidewalk repairs and created a new system to identify and fix dangerous areas.

 Personal